FM broadcast band: OIRT bandplan

-The OIRT FM broadcast band covers 65.9 to 74 MHz.
+The OIRT FM broadcast band covers 65.8 to 74 MHz.
 It was used in the Soviet Union and most of the other Warsaw Pact member countries of the International Radio and Television Organisation in Eastern Europe (OIRT), with the exception of East Germany, which always used the 87.5 to 100 (later 104) MHz broadcast band—in line with Western Europe.

 The lower portion of the VHF band behaves a bit like shortwave radio in that it has a longer reach than the upper portion of the VHF band.
 It was ideally suited for reaching vast and remote areas that would otherwise lack FM radio reception.
 In a way, FM suited this band because the capture effect of FM could mitigate interference from skywaves.

 Transition to the 87.5 to 108 MHz band started as early as the 1980s in some East European countries.
 Following the collapse of the communist governments, that transition was remarkably accelerated as private stations have been established.
-This was also prompted by the lack of equipment for the OIRT band and the modernisation of existing transmission networks.
+This was also prompted by the lack of equipment for the OIRT band and the modernization of existing transmission networks.

 Many countries have completely ceased broadcasting on the OIRT FM band, although use continues in others, mainly the former republics of the USSR.
 The future of broadcasting on the OIRT FM band is limited, due to the lack of new consumer receivers for this band outside of Russia.

-Countries which still use the OIRT band are Russia (including Kaliningrad), Belarus, Moldova, Ukraine, Lithuania and Turkmenistan.
+Countries which still use the OIRT band are Russia (including Kaliningrad), Belarus, Moldova, Ukraine, and Turkmenistan.

-In Czechoslovakia, the decision to use the 87.5 to 108 MHz band instead of 65.9 to 74 MHz band was made in the beginning of the eighties.
-The frequency plan was created, which was internationally coordinated at Regional Administrative Conference for FM Sound Broadcasting in the VHF band in Geneva, 1984.
+In Czechoslovakia, the decision to use the 87.5 to 108 MHz band instead of 65.9 to 74 MHz band was made in the beginning of the 80s.
+The frequency plan was created, which was internationally coordinated at the 1984 Regional Administrative Conference for FM Sound Broadcasting in the VHF band in Geneva.
 Allocated frequencies are still valid and are used in the Czech Republic and Slovakia.
 The first transmitter was put into operation on 102.5 MHz near Prague in November 1984.
-Three years later, there were eleven transmitters in service across the country, including three in the Prague neighborhood of Žižkov.
+Three years later, there were 11 transmitters in service across the country, including three in the Prague neighborhood of Žižkov.
 In 1988, the plan was to set up 270 transmitters in 45 locations eventually.
 The transition was finished in 1993.